khanlab/neuroglia-helpers/README.md

 # neuroglia-helpers
-Helper and wrapper scripts for using neuroglia locally and on compute canada
-# neuroglia-helpers

 Helper & wrapper scripts for using the neuroglia (and neuroglia-vasst-dev) singularity image locally and remotely on graham (compute canada)